Ernest is a Melbourne based singer/songwriter with an affinity for story-telling.

 Ernest performs for events and weddings.
-Recently he flew to Kuala Lumpur to play for a large wedding reception.
-He has also played in Canada, Japan, Germany and Brazil over the past few years, taking on a bigger scene and busking as well as playing gigs.
-He devised and facilitated a Design Thinking songwriting workshop in Brazil for kids who came away having written their own songs.
-He has also taught guitar en masse to primary aged children who needed music in their lives.
+Recently he flew to Kuala Lumpur to play for a large wedding reception and has also played in Canada, Japan, Germany and Brazil , taking on a bigger scene and busking, gigging, and presenting a Design Thinking songwriting workshop in Brazil for kids.
+He has also taught guitar to large groups of primary aged children who needed music in their lives.

-Some of the festivals Ernest has played at include the Brunswick Festival, Folk, Rhythm and Life, the St. Kilda Festival, the Westernport Festival and The Apollo Bay Festival (where he won the Young Songwriter Award).
+Ernest has played at various festivals such as the Brunswick Festival, Folk, Rhythm and Life, the St. Kilda Festival, the Westernport Festival and The Apollo Bay Festival (where he won the Young Songwriter Award).

 Songwriting is not about competition, but to work out where his songs stood in the craft stakes, he entered them as an exercise in getting much-needed feedback and his songs went on to reach the top echelons of the International Songwriting Competition and the Melbourne Songwriting Competition.